Fat Mattress (album)

-Fat Mattress is the debut self-titled studio album by English folk rock band Fat Mattress, released on 15 August 1969.
+Fat Mattress is the debut self-titled studio album by English rock band Fat Mattress, released on 15 August 1969.

 Background

 Fat Mattress was formed in late-1968 by vocalist Neil Landon and guitarist and vocalist Noel Redding, who was then playing bass with the popular psychedelic rock band The Jimi Hendrix Experience.
 Landon and Redding had already written a number of songs for Landon's cancelled solo project and, with the recruitment of bassist Jim Leverton and drummer Eric Dillon, completed writing and began recording their first material.
 The self-titled debut was completed the next year, and was released in the United Kingdom by Polydor Records on 15 August and in the United States by Atco Records in October.
 In promotion of the album, the band also released their debut single, "Magic Forest", which reached number 11 in the Netherlands.

 Fat Mattress was later reissued in 1992 by Sequel Records featuring five new songs, all of which were later included on the 2000 compilation album The Black Sheep of the Family: The Anthology (which also contained three more previously unreleased songs); Castle Communications subsequently re-released the 15-track reissue on 5 March 1996 under the title One.
 The album was reissued again on 29 June 2009 by Esoteric Recordings with eight bonus tracks, all of which had already appeared on The Black Sheep of the Family anthology.